bgamari/ghc-wiki-import/unlifted-data-types.md

+**Why do you get to use error in the unlifted examples, isn't error a bottom?** `error` is specially treated to be both lifted and unlifted.
+It's interpretation in an unlifted setting is that it immediately causes an exception when it is evaluated (it never goes into the heap).

 **Why not `!Int` rather than `Int!` as the syntax proposal?** This syntax conflicts with strict data fields. `data S a = S !a` has a constructor of type `S :: Int -> S`, taking a lifted type and evaluating it before placing it in the constructor; `data S a = S a!` has a constructor of type `S :: Force Int -> S`, which requires the \*user\* to have forced the integer.